-In conclusion, this study assessed the temporal variability of the terrestrial C budget with three different datasets to diagnose common patterns and emerging features.
-Some discrepancies between data-product have emerged, in particular in 385 the Tropics where a chronic deficiency of atmospheric and ecosystem observations is severely limiting the accuracy of largescale assessments.
+In conclusion, this study assessed the temporal variability of the terrestrial C budget with three different datasets to 345 diagnose common patterns and emerging features.
+Some discrepancies between data-products have emerged, in particular in the Tropics were a chronic deficiency of atmospheric and ecosystem observations is severely limiting the accuracy of largescale assessments.
 On the other hand, several important global features have been identified and confirmed by the different products like: i) the dominant role played by photosynthesis in the short-term variability of the land carbon budget, ii) the high relative IAV in water limited eco systems and iii) the dependence of IAV on spatial scales and ecosystem productivity.

-Ultimately, the variability of the land fluxes observed in the recent decades proved to be extremely valuable to investigate the controlling mechanisms, the sensitivity and vulnerability of the terrestrial C balance to climate drivers.
+350 Ultimately, the variability of the land fluxes observed in the recent decades proved to be extremely valuable to investigate